 - When you accept point-of-sale transactions and do not collect customers’ contact information, you’ll see “firstname.lastname@example.org” recorded as the payer email address (as a placeholder).

-- Record payment
+- Record order

 - Someone you can invite to your Cheddar Up account to help manage (and, in some cases, create) collections.
 Inviting a manager allows them to have their own login credentials, but does not allow them to withdraw funds on your account.
 You can control Manager permissions, including the ability to create, edit, view payments, and receive notifications on collections.